ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 !!! note "URL Scheme"
     `<ldap>://<server-dns>:<port>/<target-entry-dn>?<username-attribute>?<scope>?<filter>`

 **protocol:** `ldap` or `ldaps` for secure connections.
-SystemLink does not support STARTTLS, which allows connections over non-TLS and then initiate a TLS handshake.
+SystemLink does not support STARTTLS, which allows connections over non-TLS and then initiates a TLS handshake.

 **server-dns:** The LDAP server SystemLink is connecting to.

 **port:** The port of the LDAP server.
 If your LDAP server is backed by Windows Active Directory, you may point to the global catalog on port 3268 to enable login from multiple domains (forest).

-**target-entry-dn:** The base search distinguished name (DN) for the LDAP directory
+**target-entry-dn:** The base search distinguished name (DN) for the LDAP directory.

 **user-name-attribute:** The attribute that determines the SystemLink username for login.